coinbase/salus/docs/scanners/pattern_search.md

 * `exclude_extension` and `include_extension` for excluding and including file extensions, respectively.
 While these options can be combined, exclusions take precedence when extensions conflict (are both included and excluded) in declarations.
 * `exclude_directory` for excluding directories whose name matches GLOB.
 It appears that sift does not support `/`s in the directory name.
 * `exclude_filepaths` for excluding file paths.
 Note the file paths must be regular paths, not GLOB, and cannot include regular expressions.
+* `blocksize` for defining the amount of memory that will be used to limit the parser.
+By default this is set to 256 KB and can be increased based on the application needs

 ## Configuration